 Coping and support

-A lymphoma diagnosis can be overwhelming and scary.
+A lymphoma diagnosis can be overwhelming.
 With time you'll find ways to cope with the distress and uncertainty of cancer.
 Until then, you may find it helps to:

-- Keep friends and family close.
-Keeping your close relationships strong will help you deal with your lymphoma.
-Friends and family can provide the practical support you'll need, such as helping take care of your house if you're in the hospital.
-And they can serve as emotional support when you feel overwhelmed by cancer.
+- Keep your friends and family close.
+Your friends and family can be emotional support and provide the practical support you'll need, too, such as helping take care of your house if you're in the hospital.

 Ask your doctor about support groups in your area.
 You might also contact a cancer organization such as the National Cancer Institute or the Leukemia & Lymphoma Society.